roadsnail/Pi-ve/README.md

 The following additions should be made to the Zigbee2MQTT configuration.yaml file to:-

-* Enable webbased frontend - The webbased frontend to Zigbee2MQTT should be enabled to allow easier setup of the Zigbee connection from the CC2531 co-ordinator to the Hive SLR/SLT devices.
+* Enable the web-based frontend - The web-based frontend to Zigbee2MQTT should be enabled to allow the easier setup of the Zigbee connection from the CC2531 co-ordinator to the Hive SLR/SLT devices.
 This can be seen in the example configuration.yaml file below under the section **frontend:** -  set **port:** to **7070** and **host:** to **0.0.0.0**

-Documentation for the webbased frontend may be found [here](https://www.zigbee2mqtt.io/information/frontend.html)
+Documentation for the web-based frontend may be found [here](https://www.zigbee2mqtt.io/information/frontend.html)

 * In the **mqtt:** section - Modify the **base_topic:** to be **pive2mqtt** (see below)

 * In the **advanced:** section - Set **log_level:** to **error** and **last_seen:** to **epoch** (see example configuration.yaml below)

-After making any changes, either reboot your Pi, or restart zigbee2mqtt
+After making any changes, either reboot your Pi or restart zigbee2mqtt
 ```
 sudo systemctl restart zigbee2mqtt
 ```